abrarmughal4480/videodesk-readme/README.md

 ## Overview

-VideoDesk is a comprehensive real-time video collaboration platform designed for property management, particularly focused on damp and mould analysis.
-The platform combines WebRTC technology with AI-powered image analysis to provide a complete solution for property inspections, remote support, and collaborative work.
+VideoDesk is a comprehensive real-time video collaboration platform designed for property management.
+The platform combines WebRTC technology to provide a complete solution for property inspections, remote support, and collaborative work, with additional AI-powered damp and mould analysis capabilities.

 ### Key Capabilities
 - Real-time video calling with screen sharing
-- AI-powered damp and mould detection
 - Multi-role user management system
 - File upload and sharing capabilities
 - Real-time chat and messaging